Yvie Oddly: RuPaul's Drag Race

-Oddly was announced to be on season eleven of RuPaul's Drag Race in January 2019; it was her third time to apply as a contestant.
+Yvie Oddly was announced as a cast member in season eleven of RuPaul's Drag Race in January 2019; it was her third time to apply as a contestant.
 She is the second queen from Denver to compete on Drag Race, after Nina Flowers.
-During the competition Oddly was noted for her eccentric and conceptual looks, her performance ability and her quirky and outspoken personality, she quickly became a fan and judges favorite.
-Oddly said the time of the competition was somewhat lonely as she was unable to talk to friends or family.
+During the competition Yvie Oddly was noted for her eccentric and conceptual looks, her performance ability and her quirky and outspoken personality, she quickly became a fan and judges favorite.
+Yvie Oddly said the time of the competition was somewhat lonely as she was unable to talk to friends or family.
 She spoke about her motives for competing on the show:

-Oddly was the winner of the second episode main challenge with Scarlet Envy.
+Yvie Oddly was the winner of the second episode main challenge with Scarlet Envy.
 She spent six weeks in a row placing in the top of the competition which makes her the queen with the most times in a row placing in the top after Jinkx Monsoon with eight times.
 In the eighth episode, however, she and Brooke Lynn Hytes both "bombed" on Snatch Game, the show's parody of celebrity-led Match Game.
-Hytes, who was also doing very well up to then, and Oddly were the bottom two queens and had to lip-sync battle to Demi Lovato's "Sorry Not Sorry" widely seen as one of the best battles in the show's history, causing RuPaul to keep both competitors.
+Brooke Lynn Hytes and Yvie Oddly were the bottom two queens and had to lip-sync battle to Demi Lovato's "Sorry Not Sorry" widely seen as one of the best battles in the show's history, causing RuPaul to keep both competitors.

 During the show, she was in a constant rivalry with fellow competitor Silky Nutmeg Ganache.
-When asked by RuPaul who should go home Silky named Oddly because of her twisted ankle even though Oddly completed the choreography, Oddly named Silky as the one who should leave because she was resistant to critiques from RuPaul and the other judges.
-Entertainment site Gold Derby held a poll with 94% siding with Oddly.
-During the March 21 episode, while the queens were being taught some complex choreography for a live production of the political satire Trump: The Rusical, Oddly revealed she had to be careful about dropping to the ground as her joints often popped out of place.
+When asked by RuPaul who should go home Silky named Yvie Oddly because of her twisted ankle even though Yvie Oddly completed the choreography, Yvie Oddly named Silky as the one who should leave because she was resistant to critiques from RuPaul and the other judges.
+Entertainment site Gold Derby held a poll with 94% siding with Yvie Oddly.
+During the March 21 episode, while the queens were being taught some complex choreography for a live production of the political satire Trump: The Rusical, Yvie Oddly revealed she had to be careful about dropping to the ground as her joints often popped out of place.
 She has a connective tissue disorder called Ehlers–Danlos syndrome type 3 which means she doesn't produce as much collagen.
 Hers is a subtype that is known as hypermobile Ehlers-Danlos syndrome (hEDS).
-Despite her explanation, Ehlers-Danlos syndromes are associated with faulty collagen production and collagen-modifying enzymes.
+Ehlers-Danlos syndromes are associated with faulty collagen production and collagen-modifying enzymes.